(This page revised October 24, 2022)

 In 1924, William P. De Witt invented a sprung lever system (U.S. Patent No 1,490,735) that not only prevented the lever from being pushed past 90° when it was opened, but also kept the lever flat against the barrel when closed.
 To keep the lever from flopping over, De Witt used a flanged pressure bar and a lever with tabs at the short end, exactly as in John Barnes’ 1903 system (also used by Waterman and Wahl).
 The key improvement was a spring, which De Witt attached to the lever itself, not to the pressure bar.
 The parts of the system are shown in De Witt’s patent drawings.

-The long end of the J-shaped pressure bar (Figure 3) has a hook that fits over bumps on the inside surfaces of the lever’s two sides.
+The long end of the J-shaped spring (Figure 3) has a hook that fits over bumps on the inside surfaces of the lever’s two sides.
 The “base” of the J fits through a hole in the pressure bar, neatly holding the bar in position, and the shorter arm of the J rides along the bottom wall of the barrel.
 When the lever is raised, the spring travels with it and becomes slightly bowed as its middle is held down by the barrel wall at the end of the lever slot.
 As the lever is lowered, the tension on the spring assists it, bringing it down to a flat position.
 The spring fits between the channels on the sides of the pressure bar, occupying no extra space inside the barrel.

 De Witt’s design first appeared in the De Witt–La France Delaco pen, migrating via the sale of jobbed parts to become part of the Laughlin Manufacturing Company’s Red Gem.
 Its biggest role, however, was in pens sold by Carter’s Ink Company — which got its start in the pen business upon the demise of Laughlin, in 1926, by buying parts that De Witt–La France had sold to Laughlin.
 (Carter’s excellent spring-loaded clip also originated with the Delaco, but that’s a story for another time.)

-Mounting the filler backwards was a cost-free and completely effective solution to the problem of catching the lever on a pocket when pocketing the pen, and pens with Lynagh’s design became the signature product of his employer, the Eisenstadt Manufacturing Company of St. Louis, Missouri.
+Pens with Lynagh’s design became the signature product of his employer, the Eisenstadt Manufacturing Company of St. Louis, Missouri.

 Let us now look at a couple of fillers that look like levers but aren’t generally thought of as levers.